 Polish security researchers have come up with a cunning method to transmit hidden messages using the silence packets transmitted during a Skype call.
-The VoIP service transmits voice data in 130-byte packets, and silences in 70-byte packets, a difference that creates a potential means to conceal a hidden encrypted message in the …
+The VoIP service transmits voice data in 130-byte packets, and silences in 70-byte packets, a difference that creates a potential means to conceal a hidden encrypted message in …

 Could somebody decrypt this for me please?